-- The Praxis Copyeditors.
+• The Praxis Copyeditors.
 The Editorial Committee is chaired by the senior Praxis managing editor and focuses on the mechanics of publication in scholarly journals from writing, through submitting and responding to editorial comments, to eventual publication; the Editorial Committee is also closely involved in readying consultants for their editorial certification applications.
 Members of the Editorial Committee will be expected to write at least three blog posts, attend all Editorial Committee meetings, work towards their editorial certification both through copyand associate editing for Praxis and through submission of scholarly articles to appropriate journals and will be closely supervised by the senior Praxis managing editor, who will in turn serve as a resource for all publication-related questions from Editorial Committee members.
 Members of the Editorial Committee will receive preference in applying for Praxis managing editor positions and may be asked to write columns or book reviews for publication in Praxis.
-Contact Emma Conatser for more information. - The Publicity and Social Media Team updates the UWC's multiple social media platforms, including Facebook, Twitter, and Instagram.
+Contact Emma Conatser for more information.

+- The Publicity and Social Media Team updates the UWC's multiple social media platforms, including Facebook, Twitter, and Instagram.
 Social media team members (Creators) can help generate content for all of our social media platforms and design specific promotional campaigns.
 This committee can also works with the Managing Editors of Praxis to write blog posts and to promote the journal's endeavors.
 Creators also help promote the writing center around campus and help generate new ideas or areas of publicity that may currently be underrepresented or unutilized.
-Contact Abigail Burns for more information. - Conference and Publication Opportunities.
+Contact the Assistant Program Coordinators for more information - Conference and Publication Opportunities.
 In the past, consultants have presented papers based on their work in the UWC at conferences such as the Conference on College Composition and Communication (4Cs), Computers and Writing, Rhetoric Society of America, the International Writing Centers Association, and the South Central Writing Centers Association.
 Publication opportunities range from articles in major journals to brief questions or comments in newsletters.
 Many conference presentations and journal articles can begin as Praxis blogs, which are published on the Praxis website and via social media.
-Presenting at professional conferences and writing articles for writing center journals allows consultants to combine UWC work with their academic pursuits. - The Spanish Consultation Team: Consultants with diverse levels of Spanish language abilities join together to offer multilingual consulting as it relates to the Spanish language.
-Undergraduate and peer graduate consultees are now able to prioritize writing in the Spanish language as a session focus.
-Additionally, students who speak Spanish fluently can discuss writings in the English language.
-Consultees can address writing topics ranging from thesis strengthening to paper structure.
-Each Spanish consultant decides their own level of linguistic comfort for consulting in Spanish.
-Contact the APCs for more information.

-- The Outreach Team works to increase access to writing center support for groups across campus and the Austin community.
+Presenting at professional conferences and writing articles for writing center journals allows consultants to combine UWC work with their academic pursuits.
+Contact Alice Batt for more information. - The Spanish Consultation Team: On hiatus. - The Outreach Team works to increase access to writing center support for groups across campus and the Austin community.
 They will work with groups with special interests who contact us and explore the kinds of collaborations we might build together.
 They work with UWC administration to establish a vision, scope, and procedures for work we do with community schools, nonprofits, and other entities.
 They may also contribute to brainstorming funding streams and writing grant proposals.
 Contact the APCs for more information. - The Presentations Team manages all presentations and handouts the UWC offers, and we are constantly working to keep all of our resources up-to-date and inclusive.
 Please contact us at uwcpresentations@gmail.com with any suggestions or concerns about any of our posted materials and let us know if you want to contribute in the updating process. - More project groups may be introduced during orientation.